leoloso/leoloso.com/src/posts/introducing-the-graphql-api-for-wordpress.md

 [GraphiQL](https://github.com/graphql/graphiql) is a user-friendly client to create GraphQL queries.

-The [GraphiQL Explorer](https://github.com/OneGraph/graphiql-explorer) is an interactive tool attached to GraphiQL, that allows to create the query by clicking on fields.
+The [GraphiQL Explorer](https://github.com/OneGraph/graphiql-explorer) is an interactive tool attached to GraphiQL, that allows to create the query by point-and-clicking on fields.

-These 2 tools are embedded in the plugin, to make it very eays to create the queries:
+These 2 tools are embedded in the plugin, making it very easy to create the queries:

 ![GraphiQL with Explorer](/images/graphiql-explorer.gif "GraphiQL with Explorer")